Security-Onion-Solutions/securityonion-docs/so-import-evtx.rst

 so-import-evtx
 ==============

-Starting in Security Onion 2.3.80, ``so-import-evtx`` will import one or more evtx files into Security Onion.
+``so-import-evtx`` will import one or more evtx files into Security Onion.

 Usage
 -----